OverlordAlex/Fitocrazy/README.md

 # Out of Scope
+- use firebaseDB to store the exercises when exporting?
 - allow selection of colours for resting/work/etc
 - tint of chips should be per bodypart - right now its ordered by most frequent
 - bring points to the spinners on exercise type for more flexibility?